-3.333.32 The Local Plan policies will seek to achieve a net gain for biodiversity by providing newgreen spaces including high quality green infrastructure built into the designs and masterplans of new development.
-The Local Plan will further require the use of masterplans for allocated sites and encourage design codes where appropriate for strategic scale developments.

-3.33 Large scale developments involve long term project development and management which should involve the new community.
+- 3.32 The Local Plan will further require the use of masterplans for allocated sites and encourage design codes where appropriate for strategic scale developments. - 3.33 Large scale developments involve long term project development and management which should involve the new community.
 Community involvement is key to the success of new communities and could include management of community facilities, creation of gardens or orchards, and land trusts, as has been successfully demonstrated at Chelmsford Garden Community.
 Provision and management of well-supported community facilities will assist in ensuring sustainable and energy efficient development which is fit for the future.

-Strategic Priority 5-8 - Delivering new and improved strategic and local infrastructure
+Strategic Priority 8 - Delivering new and improved strategic and local infrastructure